ibnuda/fpmortals/manuscript/complete.md

   Task.fromFuture(fa)(ExecutionContext.global): Task[String]
 ~~~~~~~~

-We cannot pass around raw `Future`, because it eagerly evaluates, so must always
-be constructed inside a safe block.

 Kita tidak dapat mengumpankan `Future` mentah dengan leluasa karena struktur data
 ini dievaluasi secara tegas.
 Sehingga, kita harus selalu dibuat dalam blok yang
 aman.

-Note that the `ExecutionContext` is **not** `implicit`, contrary to the
-convention.
-Recall that in Scalaz we reserve the `implicit` keyword for
-typeclass derivation, to simplify the language: `ExecutionContext` is
-configuration that must be provided explicitly.

 Harap diperhatikan bahwa `ExecutionContext` **tidak** `implicit`.
 Dan juga harap
 diingat bahwa kita mencadangkan kata kunci `implicit` untuk penurunan kelas tipe